 The time advertised on each show listing is the door time.
 Music usually starts 30 minutes after doors open and most concerts are finished by 11pm but we stay open until midnight each day.

 The vast majority of our shows are a mix of seated and standing areas.
 The number of seats are limited and go on a first come first serve basis so we recommend coming early for the best chance of getting a seat.
 Very occasionally we will have a standing only event.

 If standing for long periods of time is difficult or impossible for you we can reserve you a seat.
 This must be done by emailing email@example.com at least 48 hours in advance of the show.

 What about accessibility?

 The venue has step-free access and a wheelchair accessible toilet.
 We also offer '2 for 1' tickets for carers attending with disabled customers and are more than happy to reserve you a seat or a space for a wheelchair if you need it.
 Please email firstname.lastname@example.org with your purchase confirmation to make a reservation.

 The website says X is sold out.
 Is that really true?

 Yes.
 We do not usually reserve tickets for sale on the door, so if we've marked it as sold out on the website then it is definitely sold out.

 I can no longer attend a show I bought tickets for.
 Can I get a refund?

-We are happy to give refunds so long as we are given a minimum of 4 days notice before the performance so that we can re-sell the tickets.
-Please contact firstname.lastname@example.org.
+We ask for a minimum of 72 hours (3 days) notice before a performance to guarantee refunds.
+For sold out shows we may be able to resell tickets with less notice.
+Please contact email@example.com if you need to return your ticket.
 For shows put on at OTO by external promoters, customers will need to contact the online seller that they purchased the tickets through where applicable (wegottickets, Ticket ABC etc).
 Please note that booking fees are non-refundable.